 My aim is to work collaboratively with you to understand things from your point of view, raise your level of self-awareness, widen your understanding of the situation/issue and jointly explore and develop your skills, knowledge and commitment to making choices that are right for you and your situation.

-Clients describe my style as supportive, non-judgemental, encouraging, positive, pragmatic, intuitive and unafraid to ask the 'difficult' questions!
+Clients describe my style as supportive, non-judgemental, encouraging, positive, pragmatic, intuitive ... and me, as unafraid to ask the 'difficult' questions!

 No one working day is ever the same for me and I relish the constantly changing nature of the work I do.
 But to be at my best, I need to balance my work with time spent outdoors, either walking my dog (Meg), helping on the family farm or riding horses.
 This gives me time to step back from issues, think things through, switch off from the daily pressures of work and life, practice mindfulness and just enjoy time with nature.

-I also volunteer for Pets as Therapy (PAT), which is extremely rewarding, with Meg and I visiting a local residential care home and hospital.
-Spending time stroking Meg brings so much joy to residents, patients, their families and staff alike, but what is especially amazing is watching her actively encourage those with dementia to interact with her - how does she do that??
+I also volunteer for Pets as Therapy (PAT), with Meg and I visiting a local residential care home and hospital.
+Being with Meg brings so much joy to residents, patients, their families and staff alike.
+Meeting and petting her is a great way to get a conversation going and bring back happy memories, especially for those with dementia.

 Codes of Practice